YousefEZ/Custom_Button.py/README.md

         static_t_colour: Colour for the text when the button is static.
 [Tuple,(R,G,B)]
         transformation_colour: Colour for the button when cursor is over it.
 [Tuple,(R,G,B)]
         transformation_t_colour: Colour for the text when the cursor is over the button.
 [Tuple,(R,G,B)]
+        background: Sets the background colour of the Button so it can blend with the window's background